-Description Specifies how many times the system will attempt to save data to the database after encountering a deadlock error.
+Default value 3 Description Specifies how many times the system will attempt to save data to the database after encountering a deadlock error.
 This setting should only be changed on the advice of Axiom Support.

-Scheduler AutomationEngine
+Scheduler\AutomationEngine

-Default value WebAlways

-Description Because it is no longer supported to run Microsoft Excel on the Scheduler server for spreadsheet processing tasks, this setting should always be set to using the same spreadsheet emulation engine as the Windows Client.
+Default value WebAlways Description Because it is no longer supported to run Microsoft Excel on the Scheduler server for spreadsheet processing tasks, this setting should always be set to WebAlways.
+This means that spreadsheet processing tasks will be performed using the same spreadsheet emulation engine as the Windows Client.